yikuansun/rolling-admissions-mdp/README.md

 - `simulation/`: Directory containing the simulation code
   - `lib/simulation/`: Directory containing main simulation code and logic
   - `routes/`: Frontend code for the simulation UI

+## Usage

+The project is deployed at https://yikuansun.github.io/rolling-admissions-mdp/.
+To run the simulation locally, run `npm run dev` in the `simulation/` directory.